acntech/acn-events/README.md

 1. Read [Getting starter with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 Deploy:
+1. If deploying to new application on your own account read [Getting starter with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 1. git remote add heroku 'heroku git url here'
 1. git push heroku master

+Don't forget to add MongoLab add-on.

 ## To contact the developers:
 The developers of this app chat at the acnteck room at IRC: